teamlapse/meeting-automation/README.md

 # Zoom Meeting Creator GitHub Action

 This GitHub Action allows you to create Zoom meetings directly from GitHub.
 Anyone can trigger the action to create a meeting using a specified Zoom account.
+All meetings are scheduled in London time (automatically adjusting for daylight saving).

 ## Setup